Rule in Shelley's Case: Analysis

 Some scholars, such as John V. Orth, believe that this explanation (to promote the right to transfer the land) of the origin of the rule is inaccurate.
-In their view, the rule originated as the courts' response to an estate-planning technique in the 14th century, long before the litigation in Shelley's Case.
+In his view, the rule originated as the courts' response to an estate-planning technique in the 14th century, long before the litigation in Shelley's Case.
 A tax known as the "relief" had to be paid to the feudal lord (the Crown) when a tenant's heir inherited the land.
 To avoid this estate tax, if the grant to the land were framed in term of a life estate in the grantee followed by a remainder in the grantee's heirs, then upon the grantee's death his heirs would not inherit the land, but received it as a vested remainder.
 As a consequence, the heir would take the land without having to pay the relief.
 The courts could not abide such a transparent attempt to circumvent the tax system, and the rule was invented to deal with this problem by converting these transfers into fees simple absolute so as to allow the relief to be collected upon the grantee's death.
 Later, when the relief was abolished, the rule continued to survive in the common law due to inertia ("it is the genius of the common law to add, but not to subtract"), the "promote the right to transfer the land" explanation was concocted to explain the continued existence of the rule.
 It is not at all uncommon for rules of common law, once their original motivation falls away, to acquire a new justification, and in the process also, sometimes, a new meaning.
 Many examples of such processes are given in Oliver Wendell Holmes's The Common Law.

 As stated by Lord Edward Coke in his argument for the defendant in the case:

 It is a rule of law, when the ancestor by any gift or conveyance takes an estate in freehold, and in the same gift or conveyance an estate is limited mediately or immediately to his heirs in fee or in tail; that always in such cases the heirs are words of limitation of the [ancestor's] estate and not words of purchase.